 First thing's first, before you ride, let's talk stats.
 Whichever class you are doing, you will see with your stats at the bottom of your tablet or smartphone screen, and a leaderboard to your left – you can swipe this away if it is distracting.
 Your trainer should explain all of these figures before your class, but if not then we are here to help.

 There are 32 levels of resistance to choose from.
 The higher this number, the harder you will find it to pedal.
-You can change this by spinning the red dial beneath the handlebars and between your legs.
-Turn to the left to decrease and the right to increase.
+By spinning the red dial beneath the handlebars and between your legs, you can change this.
+Turn to the left to decrease and to the right to increase.
 Press this button to emergency stop at any time.
 As you adjust your tension, this number will change on the screen.

 Your output is a mix of both figures above.
 You will see it raise when you push harder, and you are given a maximum and minimum figure, too.
 When your trainer says to push at maximum output, they mean to try and raise this number.